-Whenever the system is on, the colour of the filter life LEDs (light emitting diodes) indicates the state of the individual filters in the system.
+Whenever the system is on, the color of the filter life LEDs (light-emitting diodes) indicates the state of the individual filters in the system.
 The positions of the filter life LEDs on the control panel correspond to the actual positions of the filters within the system.

 The filter life LEDs signal four possible stages in the life of the filter: